Everything you might want to know.

 Can I get help thinking it through?+

-No. To submit, no. To run your idea inside school facilities, that depends on what you're doing — we can help you think it through after acceptance.
+To submit, no. To run your idea inside school facilities, that depends on what you're doing, and we can help you think it through after acceptance.

 Can the project become a school-day program?+

 Often yes.
-Many teacher ideas evolve into formal pilots — that's exactly the kind of objective unlock the second tier rewards.
+Many educator ideas evolve into formal pilots, exactly the kind of real progress the second tier rewards.

 Parents & guardians